Steel Weight Calculator

-- One specific steel alloy with unique characteristics is stainless steel.
+- One specific steel alloy with unique characteristics is the stainless steel.
 By adding a minimum of 10% chromium, which provides a barrier from rusting and oxidation, we produce stainless steel.
 Stainless steels are strong, hard, corrosion-resistant, and usually very shiny, too.

 - The last type is the tool steel.
 Tool steels are much harder and durable because of the additional heat-treatment procedures they undergo during their production.
-Because of their extreme properties, we can use tool steels for cutting tools, drill bits, and lots of other applications where the steel will be exposed to wear and tear.
+Because of their extreme properties, we can use tool steels for cutting tools, drill bits, and lots of other applications where steel will be exposed to wear and tear.

 Steel products and uses of steel

 We see steel products almost everywhere, from our kitchen utensils to the rebars at the construction site or round pen for our animals.
 Steel material can either be molded, machined and combined with other materials to form almost any product that we can imagine.
 In construction, steel is available in forms of rods, tubes, wires, plates, and sheets.

 //Steel plates have many uses, most notably in the construction and fabrication of various steel products.
 We can cut steel plates to shape, punch, or drill holes to be bolted together for movable connections or welded them together for fixed connections.
 Some of the steel plates' purposes are: for gusset plates in trusses, flanges for posts, for the fabrication of pressure vessels, boats and ships, and even for military vehicles.//

 Why do we need to get the weight of steel?